 The issues presented during the workshops were developed from committee comments and feedback, stakeholder interviews, and public input provided at the first set of workshops.

 Participants were also provided two fact sheets.
 The first was a general overview of the project and the Area of Interest.
 The second described the types of strategies that can be developed to address compatibility issues.
 Workshop attendees were encouraged to give feedback on these strategies.

 Materials presented at the second set of public open houses can be downloaded below.

-Thank you to all who attended the final set of public workshops for the Nellis Complex Compatible Use Plan!
-Clark County hosted the third and final set of public workshops virtually on two separate nights via Zoom.
-The first meeting was held on November 10, 2020 from 6:00 – 7:30 PM and focused on the communities surrounding Nellis AFB.
-The second meeting was held on November 12, 2020 from 6:00 to 7:30 PM and focused on the communities around Creech AFB and the Nevada Test and Training Range.
+Clark County hosted the third and final set of public workshops on two separate nights, via Zoom.
+The first meeting was held on November 10, 2020, from 6:00-7:30 PM and focused on the communities surrounding Nellis Air Force Base.
+The second meeting was held on November 12, 2020, from 6:00-7:30 PM and focused on the communities around Creech Air Force Base and the Nevada Test and Training Range.

 A presentation was given at each meeting that summarized the entire Nellis Complex CUP project, the public engagement opportunities that had occurred throughout the planning process, and an overview of Military Compatibility Areas and associated key strategies linked to them and specific to the communities of focus in each of the meetings.
 Attendees were also introduced to the draft documents that were available for download on the website and given information on how to submit comments.

 Materials presented at the third set of public meetings can be downloaded below.